brugr9/UEPluginVolumeCreator/README.md

 ### 4.2.
 Values Of Interest Actor

 CT image data is expected to come in Hounsfield Units HU in a range of [-1000, 3095] (cp. section Import) representing 4096 gray levels for different materials where air is defined as -1000 HU and water as 0 HU.
 Consumer computer screens only can visualize 256 gray levels, represented by a value range of [0, 255].
 Therefore the 4096 Hounsfield Units are mapped to the 256 screen gray scale levels.
-This is done by linear interpolation (Lerp).
+In plugin "Volume Creator" this is done by linear interpolation (Lerp).
 If the whole range of 4096 Hounsfield data is mapped to 256 gray levels, the contrast becomes quite bad.
 Therefore, the so called Values Of Interest VOI aka 'DICOM Window' was introduced to downsize the range of Hounsfield data to map.
 The window is defined by its center and its width.
+Plugin "Volume Creator" provides with a VOI Actor to handle a DICOM window.

 Plugin Content: